JackHannnnnn/MSIM_capstone/README.md

 ## Instructions on running recommendation code

 The processes below assume that your database is on your localhost.
-The database schema is the same as in the **capstone-MM-DD-YYYY.sql** file you provided with us.
+The database schema is the same as in the **capstone-MM-DD-YYYY.sql** file.

 The recommendation algorithm is written in **Python 2.7**.
 Please execute them in **Python2 environment**.